dan-sprague/dan-sprague.github.io/_posts/2025-02-02-llmthinking.markdown

 # Notes

+LLMs do not estimate the true likelihood of a sequence but rather the pseudolikelihood.

 You generate an initial proposal response, but then reevaluate the response.
 You pass the initial response through the LLM which gives a probability/pseudolikelihood of the response.
 The calculation of that probability/pseudolikelihood is differentiable.

 However my sampling choices at each position in the sequence are discrete, meaning they cannot be connected to this gradient.
 This is resolvable, potentially, by using a continuous relaxation calculation of the samples.